shanyangChen/soa/README.md

-![soa][soa_banner]
+# SOA

 ## Overview
  * To build up a python web server by simple (for fun).

-	* Base on python3.7 and asynicio, build up by pure python language first and update by cython to optimize the asynic funcs for network.
+ * Base on python3.7 and asynicio

+ * Build up by pure python language first and update by cython to optimize the asynic funcs for network.

 ## Feature highlights
 	* No featrue now.